 · You were younger than 31 years old on June 15, 2012

 · You were not a lawful citizen on June 15, 2012

 · You are in school, you have graduated from high school, you have a GED or you are an honorably discharged veteran of the U.S.

 · You have no felony or significant misdemeanors on your criminal record

 If you meet the requirements above, you can file for DACA.
-When you file, you will need the documents listed here.

 Are you eligible for a green card?

 Getting a green card is very hard if you came to the United States illegally.
 However, it is possible in the right circumstances.
 One option for immigrants protected by DACA is to leave on advance parole.
 This means you are authorized to leave the U.S. and re-enter later.
 If you re-enter the United States on advance parole, this is considered a lawful entry.
 If you have a citizen spouse or child and enter the U.S. lawfully, you are eligible for a green card.

 Can you be deported if your DACA request is denied?

 No. Even if you are denied, you will not be reported to ICE.
 You and your family will not be deported if you file for DACA.